 Is Teaching English Abroad Worth It? (my take after 2 years)

 Want to explore new cultures, meet amazing people and see the world?
-Then working and living overseas may be up your alley.
+Then working and living overseas may be the move.

-And one of the most popular ways to do this is to become an ESL teacher.
+One of the most popular (and easiest) ways to do this is to become an ESL teacher (especially if you’re a native speaker and have a 4-year degree).
 So, is teaching English abroad worth it?

 Definitely.